Employment & Training

 We very rarely accept non-UW students.
 We receive many inquiries from non-UW students who are interested in volunteering with us over the summer or for a single semester.
 Sadly, we must turn down almost every single inquiry.
 Due to current employment rules, we cannot accept non-UW-Madison student volunteers except under very specific and limited circumstances.
 If you are a non-UW-Madison student and wish to participate in the Davidson labs for 2 or more contiguous semesters, please send your CV, transcript & a cover letter explaining why you wish to work in the lab to firstname.lastname@example.org.
 Please be sure to detail any prior research experience or special skills you may have.

-Project Coordinators interested in bringing on research credit or work-study students for Spring 2014:
+Project Coordinators interested in bringing on research credit or work-study students for the 2014-2015 academic year:

 - Cory Burghy

 - David Bachhuber (see more details here)